Holistic Squid RSS Holistic Squid Twitter Holistic Squid Facebook Holistic Squid Instagram Holistic Squid Google+

 Don’t have a plot of land?
 No problem!

 There are volumes of information out there on how to grow a bunch food in a tiny bit of dirt.
-Whether it’s some buckets on a patio or a raised bed on a rooftop, a small space is really no excuse not to grow something.
+Whether it's some buckets on a patio or a raised bed on a rooftop, a small space is really no excuse not to grow a garden.

 Worried you can’t keep a house plant alive?
 Well all the more reason to start practicing, and lucky for you, you don’t need to start your veggies from seed.
 Most plants can be purchased as seedlings (baby plants) that you merely need to plop into some good organic soil that gets a bunch of sunlight and remember to water.